Santa Monica Considering Cap On Shared Scooters, Bicycles

 SANTA MONICA (CBSLA) — The city of Santa Monica is considering a crackdown on scooter rental companies, but riders are not ready for these companies to scoot just yet.

-The Santa Monica City Council will discuss the explosion in dockless bike and scooter share across the seaside city at it’s meeting Tuesday night.
+The Santa Monica City Council will discuss the explosion in dockless bike and scooter share across the seaside city at its meeting Tuesday night.
 The concept allows users to rent a bike or scooter by app, and leave it wherever the user’s journey ends, to be retrieved via GPS.

 Bird Ride was the first to launch in Santa Monica last September, but the small number of scooters has exploded to up to 1,300 scooters in Santa Monica daily, according to a Santa Monica city staff report.
 Lime also operates dockless bicycles in the city.
 Both companies have conditional vending permits that are renewed annually.